mezantrop/linux2free/README.md

 anyway, because linux2free.sh downloads files from Internet
 2. Currently the linux2free.sh script supports UEFI only boot.
 Sorry for MBR scheme, perhaps someday I'll add it (or not)
-3. Only Redhat based Linux distributions are supported
+3. Only Redhat based Linux distributions are supported at the moment.
+Debian will come someday (probably)
 4. The resulted FreeBSD system is very minimalistic.
 It uses a simple custom starup scripts to bring up network interfaces and start sshd, you have to configure the system and install additional packages yourself